mementomoryn/rmm/wiki/FAQ.md

 ## How to make feature requests or contributes to the repository?

-I don't accept feature requests and code contributions, because after all this is just a personal fork and i'm only working on it when i've the time.
+I don't accept feature requests and code contributions, after all this is just a personal fork and i'm only working on it when i've the time.

 If you wanted to, you can simply do it [upstream](https://github.com/j-hc/revanced-magisk-module).